mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 This generator generates ``blocks`` input blocks to be used as training set.
-In this example one block is a 2-dimensional time-series.
+In this example one block is a 2-dimensional time series.
 The first variable is [2,4,6,....,1000] and the second one [0,1,3,5,...,999].
 All blocks are equal, this of course would not be the case in a real-life example.